quimbayo-jp/WinteringBirds_FD_Reorganization/README.md

 ### Bird Abundance

 We used data the Audubon CBC, a bird monitoring program initiated in 1900 focus in identify and count wintering birds within circles of 24-km diameter.
-We focused our analysis on 1967-2018 and 1,183 locations across the United States.
+We focused our analysis on 1967-2018 and 1,183 locations in the United States.
 Considering the number of individuals observed per species in the different locations over time, we used N-mixture models to estimate abundance corrected for species imperfect detection.

 ### Bird Traits